Generic Behavior of a Measure Preserving Transformation: Introduction

 Moreover, Solecki [\ref{S2_B}, Corollary $2$] showed that for a generic measure preserving transformation, $T$, $\overline{\langle T\rangle}$ is a continuous homomorphic image of a closed linear subspace of $L^0(\lambda,\mathbb{R})$, where $\lambda$ is the Lebesgue measure on the set of real numbers.
 Obviously, $L^0(\lambda,\mathbb{T})$ is a continuous homomorphic image of $L^0(\lambda,\mathbb{R})$ with $f\to e^{if}$.

-Finally, Mellaray--Tsankov [\ref{MT_B}, Theorem $4.4$] considered generic behavior of a unitary operator on a Hilbert space.
-They showed that in $\mathcal{U}(H)$, the unitary group of a Hilbert space $H$ with the strong topology, for a generic $u\in\mathcal{U}(H)$
+Finally, Mellaray--Tsankov [\ref{MT_B}, Theorem $4.4$] considered generic behavior of a unitary operator on a separable infinite dimensional Hilbert space.
+They showed that in $\mathcal{U}(H)$, the unitary group of a separable infinite dimensional Hilbert space $H$ with the strong topology, for a generic $u\in\mathcal{U}(H)$

 Note that $\operatorname{Aut}(X,\mu)$ is isomorphic to a closed subset of $\mathcal{U}(L^2(X,\mu))$.

 Assuming that

 for a measure preserving transformation $T\in \operatorname{Aut}(X,\mu)$, we can define a continuous unitary representation of $L^0(\mu,\mathbb{T})$ by